SOURCE-2

 CubeSats

-We are looking for you!
+We want you!

-Whether you are just starting your first semester or are already a space expert and no matter what you are studying: We will find an exciting position for everyone in our team.
-All of our projects are organized in subsystems that are responsible for different areas.
-If you already know what you want to do, contact us!
+Whether you are just starting your first semester or are already an aerospace expert, and regardless of what you are studying, we can find an exciting position for everyone in our team.
+All of our projects are organized into subsystems that are responsible for different areas.
+If you already know what you are interested in, please contact us!

 SOURCE-2 Subsystems

-Project Management and System Engineers
+Project Management and Systems Engineering